annalaise/cv/README.md

 **M&S.com** (Sep '15 to Oct '16)
 *Product Owner*
-Product management of online styling and outfitting tools, reviews and product recommendations within M&S.com, and latterly (after Mar’16) led the development of the UK mobile site, a Ruby Sinatra app, optimising the browsing experiences for 33% of all M&S.com traffic using TDD, multiple cloud environments and continuous delivery.
-Highlights include:
+Product management of online styling and outfitting tools, reviews and product recommendations within M&S.com, and latterly (after Mar’16) led the development of the UK mobile site, a Ruby Rack app, optimising the browsing experiences for 33% of all M&S.com traffic using TDD, multiple cloud environments and continuous delivery.
-- Led the redesign of the conversion funnel for Your Style Adviser, an online styling tool, increasing sign up by 441%
-- Successfully led a limited team to build a new version of the tablet site, with a focus on site performance and improved merchandise filtering compared to the incumbent solution; incremental ROI was projected at £6m p/a
-- Following our speed and UX improvements, the mobile site was awarded 3rd most usable retailer site in a cxpartners 2016 study.

-**Experian Consumer Services** (Aug '13 to Aug '15) *Head of Product Marketing*
-Owned the product strategy and roadmap for the B2C portfolio: CreditExpert, a subscription product that allow members to monitor and improve their Experian Credit Score, CreditMatcher, an intelligent aggregator that matches users to products suited to their credit score, and VehicleCheck, a used car history search product.
-I managed a multi-million development and operational £P+L, and lead and developed of a team of 9, incl.
-4 Product Managers.
-Highlights include:
-- Led the development of a new, interactive CreditExpert prototype in a series of innovation hack-days, which later became the goal for the product roadmap
-- Improved the retention and CRM strategy by leveraging all customer MI to build a ‘black box’ modeling tool that could identify the most valuable customers and how to target them.

-For full details of marketing and eCommerce roles held between Sept'09 and July '13, head to <a href="https://uk.linkedin.com/in/annalaisegibbons">LinkedIn</a>
+For full details of product, marketing and eCommerce roles held between Sept'09 and Sept '15, head to <a href="https://uk.linkedin.com/in/annalaisegibbons">LinkedIn</a>

 ## Interests

-In play, as in work, I love to learn new things.
-I'm currently teaching myself how to knit, and wrapping my head around learning the piano and reading music, alongside learning code syntax.
+I'm currently teaching myself how to knit, and wrapping my head around learning to play the piano, alongside learning new programming languages.

-When not filling my brain with new things, I'll likely be found:
+When not cramming more things into my brain, you'll most likely find me:
 - Planning my next scuba diving adventure; I grew up by the sea and I'm passionate about marine conservation.
-- Getting out into the countryside for hiking, camping, or both of these things.
+- Getting out into the countryside for hiking, camping, or both of these things
-- Reading anything I can get my hands on, with special interests in psychology, history and fantasy genres.
-- Playing exclusively medieval-focused RPGs on Xbox 360 (still a newb, playing catch up on consoles)
-- Making banana and walnut cake, which is frequently requested by colleagues.
-One cannot deny the demands of the people, after all.
+- Finding some quiet time in yoga
+- Gaming with friends